PowerFit web server Tutorial

 PowerFit is a rigid body fitting software that quickly calculates the cross-correlation, a common measure of the goodness-of-fit, between the atomic structure and the density map.
 It performs a systematic 6-dimensional scan of the three translational and three rotational degrees of freedom.
 In short, PowerFit will try to systematically fit the structure in different orientations at every position in the map and calculate a cross-correlation score for each of them.

-In order to perform the search PowerFit requires three different things:
+In order to perform the search, PowerFit requires three different things:

 a high-resolution atomic structure of the

-), a target cryo-EM density map to fit the
+biomolecule to be fitted (RsgA.pdb), a target cryo-EM density map to fit the

-), and the resolution, in Ångstrom, of the
+structure in (ribosome-RsgA.map), and the resolution, in Ångstrom, of the

-).
+density map (9.8).
 This is also the minimal required input for the web server in order to setup a run.

 To run PowerFit, go to